-Infection inside the joint -Known as septic arthritis and it can cause a high temperature (fever), pain and swelling in the joint.
-Will always require further surgery to treat the infection.
+Infection inside the joint – known as ‘septic’ arthritis and it can cause a high temperature (fever), pain and swelling in the joint.
+Infection will always require further surgery.

 Infection outside the joint – May require a short course of antibiotics to treat this ‘portal’ infection.